NZ Fresh Mussels & MonkFish ‘w’ Japanese A5 Wagyu

-My second to last day of freedom from work (well 3 calls only today on my day off) and I decided to splash out with a big family dinner.
+Monkish Best Recipe: My second to last day of freedom from work (well 3 calls only today on my day off) and I decided to splash out with a big family dinner.
 A big family dinner I was finishing off as I had an audio call with a colleague and client through my Earpods.
-I kid you not haha.
-This is a BIG one.
-This is 1000% #NotBillWallaceFriendly as yes they came from the fridge but the order came in that day.
-But this is 1000% #KinibbsyKiddleWagyuFriendly.
-This was a belter of a dinner for the family, an absolute belter.

-All I did with this is bring it to room temperature.
-Quite a good dusting of sea salt & cracked black pepper all over.
+All I did with this was bring it to room temperature.
+Quite a good dusting of sea salt & cracked black Kampot pepper all over.
 I used my skillet as too lazy to fire the BBQ and also 2 other quite complex dishes going on and the rice to cook too.
 Get the skillet piping hot on the hob and throw in the steak.
 No need for oil as that fat is going to render out.
-I cooked this for like TOPS 5 minutes per side and then popped in a little knob of salted butter and basted for a minute. out she comes, she rests a little and then sliced thinly and season a little more with sea salt & cracked black pepper.

-Let’s hear from them (I love this stuff as you know);
+Let’s hear from them (I love this stuff as you know):

 “We are proud to say all our New Zealand imported meats are airfreighted, never been frozen before, are ‘organic’ in their nature i.e. Grass-Fed (fed on natural pasture), Antibiotic Free, Hormone Free, Farmed Ethically and Sustainably – Non-GMO, Fully Traceable, Range-Free Outdoors, with Pure and Natural Water.